 - 1×16 Falling (aka the one with the red kryptonite)

 It is a truth universally acknowledged that one must have at least one red kryptonite story in a Superman-universe show, and much merriment shall be had.
 The merriment will however not be without heartbreaking consequences.

 Soft-spoken and bubbly Kara becomes ruthlessly forthright, devious, and arrogant under the influence of red kryptonite.
 This is not the Kara we know, but the crux of the problem lies with the grains of truth that permeate each painful statement from Supergirl’s mouth during her hours under the influence.
 However fun it is to watch Kara let loose, it is equally terrifying to see the sweet-natured girl overcome by her worst traits and most hidden dark thoughts.

 Brilliantly, the red kryptonite ties back to the season’s ongoing villain, the authority-thwarting devious millionaire tech-extraordinaire Maxwell Lord.

 - 1×20 Better Angels (aka the Finale)

 Finales should be the culmination of a season-long build-up.
-At this point we have come to know and hopefully care about the characters.
-The threat has never been so looming and real but that is okay because we know resolution and peace is just around the corner…we just don’t know at what cost it will come.
+At this point, we have come to know and hopefully care about the characters.
+The threat has never been so looming and real but that is okay because we know resolution and peace are just around the corner…we just don’t know at what cost it will come.

 In Supergirl’s season one finale everything she stands for as a hero is at stake.
 The hope embedded in the House of El symbol must save the day.
 The unconditional and stubborn reverence towards all human life, which Supergirl embodies is tested to its limit.
 Should she follow the pragmatist Maxwell Lord and sacrifice a portion of innocent lives to save the majority, or will she stand by her superhuman morals and abilities to rise above pragmatism and save everyone?